mdrake0/mysite/content/fixed/bookshelf.md

 - _How Linux Works_, Brian Ward
 - _Cracking the Coding Interview_, Gayle Laakmann McDowell
 - _The Go Programming Language_, Alan A. A. Donovan & Brian W. Kernighan
+- _What Do You Care What Other People Think?_, Richard Feynman

 ### Finished and Recommend